-Spanish cuisine has a huge variety of traditional soups and some of these are transferred from a generation to the next one.
+Spanish cuisine has a huge variety of traditional soups and some of these are transferred from one generation to the next one.
 For this reason, these Spanish soup recipes bring people closer to the culture of their regions.

-The key ingredient of most Spanish soups is a huge variety of vegetables that do not only taste delicious but also can be easily and quickly prepared.
+The key ingredient of most Spanish soups is a huge variety of vegetables that not only taste delicious but also can be easily and quickly prepared.

-As a consequence of our hot weather, cold preparations are more common than in other countries, which is especially noticeable when focusing the attention on Andalusian food.
+As a consequence of our hot weather, cold preparations are more common than in other countries, which is especially noticeable when focusing attention on Andalusian food.

 Best Cold Spanish Soups

 1. Cold Garlic Soup – Spanish Ajoblanco

 Some Spanish soup names are a little peculiar.
 This is exactly what happens with Ajoblanco, whose literal translation is ‘White garlic’.